github/docs/content/education/explore-the-benefits-of-teaching-and-learning-with-github-education/use-github-in-your-classroom-and-research/apply-for-an-educator-or-researcher-discount.md

 {% data reusables.education.educator-requirements %}

-For more information about user accounts on {% data variables.product.product_name %}, see "[Signing up for a new {% data variables.product.prodname_dotcom %} account](/github/getting-started-with-github/signing-up-for-a-new-github-account)."
+For more information about personal accounts on {% data variables.product.product_name %}, see "[Signing up for a new {% data variables.product.prodname_dotcom %} account](/github/getting-started-with-github/signing-up-for-a-new-github-account)."

 ## Applying for an educator or researcher discount